reedgroup/reedgroup.github.io/docs/Training/timevaryingSAtraining.md

 ## Learning Objectives

-In these training, you will learn how to perform and visualize local variance-based time-varying sensitivity analysis.
+In this training, you will learn how to perform and visualize local variance-based time-varying sensitivity analysis.

 ## Prerequisites
 These training require general proficiency in Python.
 If you are new to Python, you can get started [here](https://reedgroup.github.io/ComputationalResources/python_crash_course.html).